Sample listings — settlement pages on this site are illustrative examples, not real cases

 Do I have to pay anything to file a class action claim?

 No. Filing a class action claim with the official settlement administrator is free for consumers.
-ClaimAlert is also free.
-If you choose to consult with one of our partner attorneys for a more complex situation, that consultation is also free, and any attorney fee is paid out of your eventual recovery, never out of pocket.
+Claim Alert Hub is also free.
+If your situation is complex, a licensed consumer-protection attorney in your state can advise you; in most class-action matters attorney fees are paid out of the recovery, never out of pocket.

 How do I know if I qualify?

 Each settlement defines a specific "class" — the group of people the lawsuit is about.
-ClaimAlert summarizes that class definition in plain English on every case page.
+Claim Alert Hub summarizes that class definition in plain English on every case page.
 If you fit all of the bullet points listed under "Who qualifies," you almost certainly have a valid claim.

 How long does the whole process take?